 Ready to start filling your 2019 calendar with fun things to do?
 Start by planning your getaway to Hood Canal!
 Spring, Summer, Fall or Winter, check out our seasonal recommendations below.
-And give us a call 888-796-3450, or request a reservation using our online form.
+And take advantage of our spring and summer specials: for stays prior to May 15th get 3 nights for the price of 2; for stays between June 1st – September 1st get 7 nights for the price of 5 (excluding 4th of July week).
+Give us a call 888-796-3450, or request a reservation using our online form.

 Hood Canal News